PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 Creates rewrite rules used to modify the HTTP response and request headers.
 A set of rewrite rules cannot be shared between applications.
 For details on building the rules refer to [Microsoft's documentation](https://docs.microsoft.com/azure/application-gateway/rewrite-http-headers).

-The whole property is a map, where the key is the rule name and the value is a map of rule's properties.
+The whole property is a map, where key is the rule name and value is a map of rule's properties.
 Example of a rule that strips a port number from the X-Forwarded-For header:

 ```hcl
 rewrite_sets = {